When Should You Hire a Contractor vs. Employee?

 In order to stay competitive in today’s gig economy, both startups and established companies alike are faced with the need to understand their hiring options.
-As the gig economy continues to grow, companies are faced with a dilemma: Do you hire an employee or do you hire an independent contractor?
+As the gig economy continues to grow, companies are faced with a dilemma: Do you hire an employee or do you hire an independent contractor, freelancer, or gig worker?

 It’s common to think that you’ll save money by hiring an independent contractor instead of an employee, but that may not be the case.
 You might have heard horror stories about employers getting in trouble for misclassifying employees as contractors or visa versa.
 While it is possible to get into legal trouble if you make a mistake, there are steps you can take to protect yourself from this issue and ensure your business is compliant.
 This article will cover when to utilize different hiring classifications and how each will affect your bottom line.

 Before we can discuss the differences between hiring contractors and employees, it’s necessary to understand why the different classifications exist.
 Recent technological and social advancements have made classification more important than ever before.

 In an era of globalization and digital connectivity, gigs are the new gold.
 Many businesses are finding that hiring remote workers and contractors is more advantageous than ever before.
 The benefits of hiring contractors are clear: you can source your talent from across the globe, lower company costs, and boost efficiency in a multitude of ways.
 However, companies can only legally hire contractors if the worker or service provider meets certain legal criteria.

 The gig economy is exploding and so is the confusion

 According to Statista, “In 2023, the projected gross volume of the gig economy is expected to reach 455.2 billion U.S. dollars.”
 This amount is nearly double what they reported the gig economy to be in 2019.
 It’s clear that gig economy is taking off, but with great perks come great responsibilities.